itemir/wifi_scanner/README.md

-# wifi_scanner
+# Wi-Fi Scanner
-A Wi-Fi scanner Android mobile app for site surveying.
+Android mobile app for Wi-Fi site surveying.
 Creates heat maps based on the strength of Wi-Fi signals.